 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where senandorite typically forms.
+Look in hydrothermal veins country, the host setting where senandorite typically forms.
 If you start seeing stannite, siderite, pyrite in float, you are in the right ground.
 Field specimens usually show a short prismatic crystals, striated, massive habit, so train your eye for that shape before scanning the outcrop.